-The metropolitan water agencies are responsible for providing water, sewerage and some drainage services to almost five million people.
+The metropolitan water agencies are responsible for providing water, sewerage and some drainage services to almost 5 million people.
 They service a region that stretches from south of Wollongong to north of Newcastle.

-The Sydney Catchment Authority is a wholesale water supplier, while Sydney Water is a retailer.
-Hunter Water, and Gosford and Wyong Council carry out both functions.
+The Sydney Catchment Authority is a wholesale water supplier, while Sydney Water, Hunter Water, Gosford Council and Wyong Council are retail water suppliers.
 The geographic areas that the retail suppliers cover vary significantly (see Table 2.1), as do the characteristics of the communities they serve.
 The structure and functions of each metropolitan water agency are summarised below.